PyDrummer/Salmon-Cookies/README.md

 8-13: adding content to the index for Lab 08b

 8-15: added form functionality and got it to work!
+Then added validation.
+Added an if statement to see if min customers are higher than max customers.
+Then I converted the first letter of the input location to a capital letter.
+Source: https://dzone.com/articles/capitalize-first-letter-string-javascript